LaneLock

 When a driver completes a SpotLock pre-dispatch verification, LaneLock collects the following items that may, depending on the jurisdiction, constitute "biometric identifiers" or "biometric information" within the meaning of BIPA, CUBI, or a comparable state law:

-For clarity: LaneLock does not capture fingerprints, palm scans, iris scans, voiceprints, retina scans, or DNA.
-The Service does not use real-time face-recognition on bystanders or any third party other than the driver completing the verification.
+Identity comparison is performed by authorized LaneLock personnel and the initiating freight broker, who visually review the photographs.
+LaneLock does not extract, compute, or store facial-geometry data, faceprints, or facial-recognition templates from these images.
+For clarity: LaneLock does not capture fingerprints, palm scans, iris scans, voiceprints, retina scans, or DNA, and does not use real-time face-recognition on bystanders or any third party other than the driver completing the verification.

-LaneLock collects this information solely to verify that the individual identified on a freight broker's dispatched load is the same individual who physically presents at pickup, by comparing the driver's submitted selfie and license images against (a) one another, (b) the dispatcher-supplied identifying information for the load, and (c) prior verifications for the same driver where available.
+LaneLock collects this information solely to verify that the individual identified on a freight broker's dispatched load is the same individual who physically presents at pickup, by having authorized personnel visually compare the driver's submitted selfie and license images against (a) one another, (b) the dispatcher-supplied identifying information for the load, and (c) prior verifications for the same driver where available.
 The purpose is fraud prevention and shipment integrity.
 The information is not used for any other purpose.

-Biometric information is stored in encrypted form on cloud infrastructure operated by DigitalOcean LLC, located in the continental United States.
-Access is restricted to LaneLock personnel with a business need and to the initiating freight broker for the specific verification case.
-Access is logged.
+Biometric information is stored on cloud infrastructure operated by DigitalOcean LLC, located in the continental United States, protected by the provider's volume-level encryption at rest; application-layer encryption of biometric files is being deployed.
+Access is restricted to LaneLock personnel with a business need and to the initiating freight broker for the specific verification case, and access is logged.

 LaneLock retains biometric information for no longer than the earlier of: